deshartman/AgentPay/module/README.md

 npm install --save @deshartman/payclient_functions
 ```

+## Usage

-Using this method, you can use payclient.js like so:
+Using this method, you can use payclient like so:

 ```
 import PayClient from "@deshartman/payclient_functions";

-const payClient = new PayClient(merchantURL, identity, writeKey);
+const payClient = new PayClient(functionsURL,
-payclient.attachPay(callSid);
+        identity,
+        paymentConnector,
+        captureOrder,
+        currency,
+        tokenType,
+        writeKey);

+// When ready to capture payments payclient.attachPay(callSid);

 // When done clean up using:
 payclient.detachPay();
 ```

-- "merchantURL" - Any location returning the config.
+- "functionsURL" - The Twilio Functions URL where the call handlers are deployed.
 See [Server Setup](#sever-setup) for suggested Functions option
-- "identity" is the Agent identity used for tracking purposes.
+- "identity" - is the Agent identity used for tracking purposes.
+- "paymentConnector" - The name of the Twilio Pay connector configured.
+- "captureOrder" - These are Merchant specific config, each Agent will use each time
+- "currency" - The currency to use for the transaction.
+USD is default
+- "tokenType" - The token type to use for the transaction one-time || reusable
-- "writeKey" is an optional Segment key, that when supplied will write events into a Segment Javascript source
+- "writeKey" - OPTIONAL: The write key for Twilio Segment service, that when supplied will write events into a Segment Javascript source.
+Leave blank to ignore
 - "callSid" - The callSID to attach Pay to.
 See [Methods](methods)

-## Usage

 ### Methods